thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 These Goons are doing everything they can to destroy the social fabric by inciting communal violence in UP, Rajastan & everywhere they rule.

-NRC is a ploy to tell all of us that the Servant (Govt) is stronger than the Master (democracy, we all) & the master should be afraid of the servant.
+NRC is a ploy to tell all of us that the Servant (Govt) is stronger than the Master (Democracy & Us all) & the master should be afraid of the servant.
 We should never let that happen.
 Hundreds died [needless death](https://www.forbes.com/sites/timworstall/2016/12/08/indias-demonetisation-kills-100-people-apparently-this-is-not-an-important-number/) standing in queues when the terror of Destination 1.0 was unleashed.
 Many committed [suicide in Assam](https://www.ndtv.com/india-news/man-declared-foreigner-dies-in-assam-family-refuses-to-accept-body-2116629) because of NRC.